skekre98/SortedWordCount/README.md

 **Word Count**: This operator would take the words that it was given and increase their associated frequency or create a new frequency if it sees a new word.

+**WCPair**: This operator paired words with their correct frequencies.

+**File Word Count**: This operator would run until the EOF is reached and output a sorted list of words based on their frequencies.